Neroli1108/code-function-analysis-vscode-ext/README.md

 - **Command Not Found**:

-  - Verify that the command `Analyze Selected Function` is available in the Command Palette.
+  - Verify that the command `Analyze Selected Function` or `Generate Unit Test for Selected Function` is available in the Command Palette.
   - Ensure the extension is properly installed and activated.

 ## Contributing